ryanjohnsontv/node-red-contrib-ha-inovelli-manager/multicast/README.md

 1. In zwavejs2mqtt, under store tab create a config under the root store folder

-2. Copy the corresponding JSON in this folder to the config folder (store/config/*.json)
+2. Copy the corresponding JSON in this folder to the config folder, including master_template.json (store/config/*.json)
 ![image](https://community.inovelli.com/uploads/default/original/2X/d/db4293b422a6744f0b68873280cf99eaeb0681fb.png)

 3. Restart zwavejs2mqtt and re-interview the nodes, and if it worked you'll now see a "Bulk set Param _" (8 for on/off, 16 for dimmer, 24 & 25 for fan/light combo)